By: Erin Decker, Director of Cleantech Client Management, Schneider Electric Energy & Sustainability Services

 PPAs may be broken down into direct PPAs or a virtual PPAs (VPPAs):

 - In a virtual PPA, the buying organization does not take delivery of the renewable electricity being generated.
 Instead, the company contracts with the generating facility for the power, which then re-sells that electricity to the market for the current market price.
-As a result, these projects can be located anywhere in the United States, or anywhere in Europe, while the buyer still receives the financial and environmental benefits.
-VPPAs are swaps and may involve significant risk of loss and may not be suitable for everyone.
+As a result, these projects can be located anywhere in the United States, or anywhere in Europe, while the buyer still receives financial and environmental benefits.
+It is important to note that VPPAs are swaps and may involve significant risk of loss and may not be suitable for everyone.
 Companies should carefully consider whether such trading is suitable for them in light of their financial condition.